Posts contain affiliate links, meaning if you click though my links I may earn a commission. See my disclosure for more details.

 If you’re a one income household, frugal living might be a necessity, rather than a choice, but either way, it doesn’t have to make life restrictive or boring.

 There are lots of reasons you might be having to live frugally on one income.
-It could be that like us, you have children and one parent is staying at home to look after them, so you no longer have a second income source.
+It could be that like us, you have children and one parent is staying at home to look after them, or on maternity leave, so you no longer have a second income source.